 The Armenian Weekly & Hairenik Weekly

-Today, along with news of general interest to the Armenian-American community, the Armenian Weekly publishes editorials, political analyses, regular columns, and short stories and poems.
-The newspaper, while reflecting the current of the ARF and Armenian National Committee (ANC) of America, is also open to a wide variety of views and opinions in which the pros and cons of issues can be discussed openly and honestly.
-Youth activities are still reported in each issue on the AYF Page, upcoming events are announced in the “Calendar of Events,” and cultural activities are reported through music, dance, and movie reviews.
+Today, along with news of general interest to the Armenian-American community, the Armenian Weekly publishes editorials, political analyses, regular columns, short stories and poems.
+The newspaper, while reflecting the ARF and Armenian National Committee (ANC) of America, is also open to a wide variety of views and opinions in which the pros and cons of issues can be discussed openly and honestly.
+Youth activities are still reported in each issue, upcoming events are announced in the calendar and cultural activities are reported through music, dance and movie reviews.

 Although the Armenian Weekly’s headquarters are located in Watertown, Massachusetts, subscribers hail from as near as Boston and as far as Buenos Aires and beyond.
 And the Armenian Weekly continues to meet the expanding needs of a more sophisticated, news-conscious Diasporan-Armenian public.

 Armen Bardizian (March 1934-June 1934)

 Tom Vartabedian (1982-1983)

 Georgi-Ann (Bargamian) Oshagan (1982-1984)

 Muriel (Mimi) Parseghian (1984-1989)